 Wakefield is Friendly

 Yes, your car is safe in a Wakefield car park!
 Proximity to other major towns and cities means that Wakefield does have close links and networks.
 The community spirit in Wakefield is strong, as is the third sector and the Local Authority offer.
-We have major motorways running around the boundary of the district meaning, you can be in London in around 3 hours by car and in less than 2 hours by train (until HS2 takes off!).
+We have major motorways running around the boundary of the district, meaning you can be in London in around three hours by car and in less than two hours by train (until HS2 takes off!).

 Local Networking Opportunities

 Phase 3 have joined Wakefield Bondholders and the Yorkshire Mafia.
 We want our presence known in the district as we know we can help.
 Last week, we attended the Wakefield Business Conference which is run in conjunction with the Chamber of Commerce.
 It was so exciting to learn about future plans for the district and to meet so many of the other businesses in the area.